mdrakibulislam-zero/AIVirtualKeyboard/README.md

 ## AI Virtual Keyboard:
 This is a simple virtual keyboard that works with gestures using OpenCV.
+We will use our hand in the air to click on the keyboard.

 ## Outcome: